-Upon completion of this offering, we will become a public company and expect to incur significant legal, accounting and other expenses that we did not incur as a private company.
+We have become a public company and expect to incur significant legal, accounting and other expenses that we did not incur as a private company.
 The Sarbanes-Oxley Act of 2002, as well as rules subsequently implemented by the SEC and NYSE, impose various requirements on the corporate governance practices of public companies.
 We expect these rules and regulations to increase our legal and financial compliance costs and to make some corporate activities more time-consuming and costly.